Just a few months after its launch, Easypaisa, one of the famous mobile-based branchless banking services has discontinued its virtual debit cards.

 Sources privy to the matter have hinted that State Bank is concerned about the international payments through these cards which are disturbing the balance for national kitty.
 However, it is interesting that Faysal bank had also launched its Mobit Virtual Card a few weeks ago and no notice has been issued to stop the service yet.

-Faysal boasts of becoming the first commercial bank in Pakistan to have launched such a facility for customers that can do almost everything Easypaisa team touted about.
+Faysal boasts of becoming the first commercial bank in Pakistan to have launched such a facility for customers that can do almost everything the Easypaisa team touted about.

 An official of another bank on the condition of anonymity disclosed that he was well aware of the pressure Easypaisa was facing from the very launch of this product and discontinuing such a disruptive product will support the banking status quo in Pakistan.

-“Easypaisa’s virtual card is cheapest in terms of dollar exchange rate which is haunting rest of the commercial banks and a subsequent pressure from the industry and a notice from the State Bank is understandable,” stated the banker.
+“Easypaisa’s virtual card is cheapest in terms of the dollar exchange rate which is haunting rest of the commercial banks and a subsequent pressure from the industry and a notice from the State Bank is understandable,” stated the banker.

 Some 30,000 unique customers have used Easypaisa Virtual Debit Card till now, and Telenor has issued some 135,000 Virtual Debit Cards since its inception.